mariadsn/CyEnGNet-APP/README.md

 The network has a basic style applied to facilitate visual exploration.

+*Note:* when downloading the repository you must modify the pom.xml file in the path to the JavaMI.java and jsc.java files by adding your own path.

 ## Reference
 Delgado-Chaves FM, Gómez-Vela F, García-Torres M, Divina F, Vázquez Noguera JL.
 Computational Inference of Gene Co-Expression Networks for the identification of Lung Carcinoma Biomarkers: An Ensemble Approach.
 Genes.
 2019; 10(12):962. https://doi.org/10.3390/genes10120962